denten-books/plain-text/main.md

 ### 7.3 Parity

 ### 7.4 Dissent

+Sartre?
+Wright Mills, Gramsci, Chomsky?
+As an alternative left tradition.
+Mumford Condition of Man?

 Yet, to make the subjective experience strange again is to look at it through the eyes of a stranger.
 Makhail Bakhtin writes (in what I think is a